masoudmghd/QuotedSignature/README.md

 4. Insert "متن" where you want to put the quote.
 5. Close outlook and open it again.
 6. Your signatue will have a random quote

+I will create a setup procedure in "/bin/" folder later.

+Thanks for your time, Have a nice quoted signature! :D